satkk85/cfapp/README.md

 # Cake Factory Online Shopping

 An imaginary bakery in London decides to build an app for better experience with the customers.Application is built on top of Spring Boot. <br>
-This is an initial version for the application.
+This is just an initial version for the application.
+No actual business logic has been implemented at this stage.

 Steps to execute the application
 * `./gradlew test`  Run the unit and integration tests